-2. User getting an error message while using Excel version:
+2. User getting an error message while using the Excel version:

 This may be attributed to lower version of Microsoft Excel.
 You are advised to use Microsoft excel version higher than 2007 while preparing Form GSTR 9C.

-For any queries or to book your free demo with IRIS Sapphire, connect with us at firstname.lastname@example.org.
+For any queries or to book your free demo with IRIS GST Software, connect with us at firstname.lastname@example.org.